We Have Choices: Self-Management for School Success

 Opportunity for Fourth Grade Teachers - Sign Up Now!

-Fourth-grade teachers can participate in a research study* of We Have Choices, an evidence-based, 9-week self-management skills curriculum for grades 4 through 6.
+Fourth-grade teachers can participate in a research study* of We Have Choices, an evidence-based, 9-week self-management skills curriculum for upper elementary school.

 How can I get involved?

-Space is limited; contact us now!
 If you are a fourth-grade teacher without previous exposure to the We Have Choices curriculum, you may be eligible to participate.
-If you participate, you will receive $400 remuneration for completing project activities.
+If you participate, you will receive remuneration for completing research activities.

 How does the study work?

-Participating teachers only need 30 minutes a week to teach this fun-filled nine-week curriculum.
+Participating teacher need about 30 minutes a week to teach this fun-filled nine-week curriculum.
 They will fill out two surveys during the school year.
 Our researchers will conduct brief classroom observations.
-Teachers will be randomly assigned to implement We Have Choices immediately or assigned to a delayed training group, which will receive materials and training at a later date.
+Teachers will be randomly assigned to implement We Have Choices immediately or assigned to a delayed training group, which will receive materials and training once study activities are completed.
 All teachers can keep the curriculum for future use.

 Current research shows that impulse control and self-management skills have the most significant impact on academic outcomes.
 Like any skill, self-management can be taught.
 Supported by funding from the U.S. Department of Education, we are currently conducting a research study of our We Have Choices curriculum.
 We Have Choices is designed to help students develop a daily self-management routine that includes: